mytherapy-coding/techblog/README.md

 seen by a human.
 For example, a computer can tell whether a new button on a website is functional but cannot assess how user-friendly it is to interact with.

+## What is an IP address, and can it reveal anything?

+Let's dive into the concept of an IP address.
+In the IT realm, think of it like addressing an envelope when sending data.
+If you want to send a request or data, you need to specify the destination (IP address) and the source (your IP address).
+This is essential for effective communication between devices in a network.
+For instance, when accessing a website, you send a request to the server's IP, asking for a specific page.
+The server processes the request and sends back the data to your IP.

+Why does an IP address look peculiar?

+In the digital world, computers communicate using binary code, represented as zeros and ones.
+An IP address is essentially a string of 32 zeros in binary.
+To make it more user-friendly, we convert it to decimal, splitting it into four parts separated by dots.
+This gives us the familiar IPv4 format with four numbers ranging from 0 to 255.
+There's also IPv6, using hexadecimal characters and 128 bits, allowing for a vastly increased number of unique addresses.

+Differentiating static and dynamic IP addresses:

+A static IP remains constant, while a dynamic IP is assigned for a specific period and can change.
+This is crucial for managing network resources efficiently.
+Static IPs are useful when devices need a fixed, unchanging address, while dynamic IPs are suitable for temporary connections.

+Referring to IP addresses as internal and external:

+Given the limited number of IPv4 addresses, Network Address Translation (NAT) comes into play.
+Port Address Translation (PAT) is a configuration of NAT that allows multiple devices in a local network to share a single external IP address.
+Each device is identified by a unique port number, adding a layer of security.

+Can anything be deduced from an IP address?

+Determining specific details from an external IP is challenging because it's shared among numerous devices.
+Providers, however, can correlate external and internal IPs, maintaining the distinction through unique port assignments.
+This complexity adds a level of security to the system.